Twin Lakes Rwanda Lava Bike Tour (7)

 Rwanda

 Rwanda is relatively small.
 You could spend a week in Kigali with several day trips around the country or visit a new town every night.
-Tourism is a massive part of Rwanda’s economy and there are well-versed tour guides and operators for almost anything you want to do.
-That said, it’s also easy to do things yourself as we did!
+Tourism is a massive part of Rwanda’s economy, and there are well-versed tour guides and operators for almost anything you want to do.
+That said, it’s also easy to do things yourself using motos and buses.

 The Ultimate 10-Day Rwanda Itinerary